-The holidays are upon us and with all the fun and celebration, too often comes stress.
-It's easy to feel stress with all the things that need to be done for shopping and meals and travel and more.
-It's also easy to feel stress and tension when we spend time with family who may not operate as we do or see things like we do.
+The holidays are upon us and with all the fun and celebration, too often also comes stress.
+It's easy to feel overwhelmed with all the things that need to be done for shopping and meals and travel and more.
+It's also easy (and normal) to feel tension when we spend time with family who may not operate as we do or see things like we do.
 Maybe you've got a family member who loves to talk politics but is on the opposite end of the policy spectrum from you.
 Or they love to give unsolicited parenting advice (or financial advice or lifestyle advice or whatever advice).
 Or maybe they just love to argue about everything and anything.
 How to you survive without falling into the trap of an impossible-to-win argument?
 How do you enjoy your holiday without losing your mind?

 In my experience as a mediator, I see folks get through tough conversations by keeping their cool, staying respectful, and staying true to themselves.
 Just because you don't argue back doesn't mean you're weak or don't have an opinion.
 Lively discussion is one thing.
 Endless arguing with tinges of attack is a whole different thing.
 To help you survive the Thanksgiving table or any other family gathering, I've got a three-step process to help you prepare ahead of time with the tools you'll need to survive less bruised.

 Spend a few minutes ahead of time to think about how you want to feel/be/react/survive.
 Do you want to keep your cool?
 Keep the peace?
 Help others enjoy themselves?
 Set an intention for yourself that this is what you'll strive for.
 Come up with a key word or phrase that captures the way you want to be and keep it in your brain for quick reference if you feel yourself slipping into a persona you don't want to be.
 NOTE: This is for you and does not have to be shared with anyone else unless you want it to.
 The word or phrase can be thought of privately whenever needed and not put out to the group for potential mocking.